DHayes23/Valencia-Tennis/README.md

 * As a first time user I want to be able to navigate the site easily.
 * As a first time user I want to be able to use the store and make purchases without difficulty.
 * As a first time user I want to be able to request membership at the club.
-* As a first time user I want to tbe able to create an account in a typical and convenient fashion.
+* As a first time user I want to be able to create an account in a typical and convenient fashion.
 * As a first time user I want to be able to get information on the location of the club and to be able to find its contact details.

 ### **Returning User**